 This is an enormous shame.
 High Functioning Autisitics mainly present with the diagnostic subsets of Asperger's Syndrome (AS) or Pathological Demand Avoidance (PDA) and are, almost by definition, of above average intelligence and have a set of skills and attributes which are actually superior to those without Autism, commonly referred to as 'Neuro-typicals' or, simply, NTs.
 The chief obstacles that they face are:

-b) General ignorance concerning the behaviours, reactions and responses that Autistics will demonstrate.
+b) General ignorance or even misinformation or out-of-date information concerning the behaviours, reactions and responses that Autistics will demonstrate.

 c) A subsequent deficit in adapting school or work situations to accommodate the Autistic person and help them to exercise their special skills and abilities and, rather than be a drain on resources, to be an asset to their school or workplace.

 d) Lack of understanding of the challenges and difficulties that the Autistic faces in simply living in a 'normal' environment day-to-day.

 For example, a typical set of problems that is faced by someone with Asperger's Syndrome is that people (and this can even mean Doctor's) will say such things as "You don't look Autistic" or "You can't be Autistic, you give good eye contact".
 In the latter case we have the common absence of a basic fact concerning High Functioning Autistics - what comes naturally to NTs does not come naturally to Autistics, BUT they learn